dgroomes/stackoverflow-look-back/README.md

   They could all go removed and replaced with an RPC server (listener) that listens for the "scrape votes" or "expand posts" command from the extension background script.
+    * DONE First, start by defining an `RpcServer` interface class and a `BackgroundScriptRpcServer` class.
+Use the `BackgroundScriptRpcServer` in `init-common.js`.

 ## Finished Wish List items